the-peon-project/peon-docs/manual/docs/development/index.md

 *Please note that documentation may lag behind the development status, but the general rules/intent should still be valid.*

 !!!
 Developer Community
-    Please feel free to chat with us in the [Discord develpment server](https://discord.com/invite/KJFVyayH8g)
+    Please feel free to chat with us in the [Discord development server](https://discord.com/invite/KJFVyayH8g)

 ---